rdsk-ur/f-the-dealer/README.md

 The simulation focuses on comparing different strategies by counting how often one guesses right/wrong or has to drink.

 ## Insight in the simulation
-The main class is Game, it contains the game's logic and keeps track of the scores with a Score object.
+The main class is game.Game, it contains the game's logic and keeps track of the scores with a Score object.
-The Player class is an abstract super class and defines which actions a player must have implemented (firstGuess, secondGuess, reset).
+The game.Player class is an abstract super class and defines which actions a player must have implemented (firstGuess, secondGuess, reset).
-The Deck class holds a representation (optimized) of a deck of cards.
+The game.Deck class holds a representation (optimized) of a deck of cards.
 A player can post requests to it (e.g. how many cards there are etc.).

 ## Output and generating game data
-The current purpose of the main method in the Game class is a call to generateDataset() which runs lots of rounds and saves them in a .csv file for each player.
+The current purpose of the main method in the game.Game class is a call to generateDataset() which runs lots of rounds and saves them in a .csv file for each player.